Waikato River tragedy: Missing Hamilton man up-and-coming chef

-Kayne Kohu was not only smart, but a black belt in a karate and a whiz in the kitchen.
+Kayne Kohu was not only smart, but a black belt in karate and a whiz in the kitchen.

 Now his family hold grave concerns after he went missing while swimming with friends in the Waikato River, next to Hamilton Gardens, on Sunday night.